SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 on the application and development team.

 ### Test driven development (TDD)
-Rather than a test type per se, TDD is an iterative development methodology in which tests drive the design of a feature.
+Rather than a test type _per se_, TDD is an iterative development methodology in which tests drive the design of a feature.

-Each cycle starts by creating a set of unit tests that the feature should pass (which should fail their first time executed).
+Each cycle starts by creating a set of unit tests that the feature should eventually pass (they should fail their first time executed).

 After this, development takes place in order to make the tests pass.
-The tests are executed again starting another cycle and this process continues until all tests are passing.
+The tests are executed again, starting another cycle and this process continues until all tests are passing.

 This aims to speed up the development of an application